wing5wong/artisan-whs-static/source/_courses/MUS2.md

 assessment_type: Achievement Standard
 leads_to:
   - MUS3
-standards:
-  - '91094'
-  - '91270'
-  - '91271'
-  - '91272'
-  - '91274'
-  - '91275'
-  - '91276'
-  - '91277'
-  - '91278'
-credits: 18-24
 course_fees: ''
 ---
 To learn about the languages of music, develop ideas in music, communicate and interpret meaning in music and understand music in context at an advancing level.
-Performance, Composition, Aural Skills and Musical Knowledge.
+Performance, Composition, and Musical Knowledge.